 Bridgewater Township, NJ 08807

-Alvarez concentrates his practice on high-stakes, complex commercial litigation in both state and federal court.
+Eric Alvarez concentrates his practice on high-stakes, complex commercial litigation in both state and federal court.
 He represents businesses of all shapes and sizes—from closely-held partnerships to international corporations—as well as individuals, in a wide range of litigation matters, including general commercial litigation, consumer fraud, products liability, and mass tort litigation.
-Alvarez handles and coordinates multi-jurisdictional cases through all stages of litigation, up to and including trial.
-Alvarez is also a member of the firm’s Cannabis Law Practice Group.
-He advises clients on compliance with state and federal laws and regulations relating to production, research, and testing of cannabis and cannabis-derived products such as cannabidiol (“CBD”).
+Eric handles and coordinates multi-jurisdictional cases through all stages of litigation, up to and including trial.
+He is also a member of the firm’s Cannabis Law Practice Group.
+He advises clients on compliance with state and federal laws and regulations relating to the production, research, and testing of cannabis and cannabis-derived products such as cannabidiol (“CBD”).